Instagram Advertising: Do You Know It, When You See It?

 Saleem Alhabash, who teaches public relations and social media at Michigan State University, says there are bigger implications to this.
 When the lines between what is real life and what is marketing get blurred, it changes people's behaviors.

 "You always need to be doing something exciting," Alhabash says.
 "Taking pictures of your food, taking pictures of the sunset.
-Where it becomes so important for people to be liked and appreciated, that they have to live another persons life."
+Where it becomes so important for people to be liked and appreciated, that they have to live another person's life."

 Like many people, he wonders: What are we buying into when we're all trying to sell something?